ProdigyPNP/ProdigyMathGameHacking/willsCheatMenu/README.md

-# Will's Cheat Menu
+# Cheat GUI

 <hr>

 This is the main cheat menu UI for ProdigyMathGameHacking.
-Originally made by [MelnDev](https://github.com/MelnDev), now maintained by [ArcerionDev](https://github.com/ArcerionDev) and [PatheticMustan](https://github.com/PatheticMustan).
+Originally made by [MelnDev](https://github.com/MelnDev) and maintained by [ArcerionDev](https://github.com/ArcerionDev) and [PatheticMustan](https://github.com/PatheticMustan), and now maintained by

 <hr>

 Usage: Install the hacks, the dropdown should appear in the top left corner after a moment.

-Build / Development: Install dependencies and run `webpack` in the command prompt to compile it.
+Build / Development:
 ```
 npm i
 npm run build